ethanrg3/grAId/DESIGN.md

-**grAId Adaptive Testing System: MIRT-Based Design Document**
+**grAId Adaptive Testing System: Deep Learning & MIRT-Based Design Document**

 ## **1. Overview**
-The grAId platform leverages **Multidimensional Item Response Theory (MIRT)** as the foundation for its AI-driven adaptive question sets.
-The system is designed to provide a highly personalized test-prep experience by continuously updating student ability estimates, adjusting question difficulty dynamically, and analyzing test-taking behavior.
-By structuring the test-taking experience around MIRT principles, grAId ensures that students are always challenged at an optimal level, leading to faster learning and improved retention.
+The grAId platform leverages **Multidimensional Item Response Theory (MIRT)** combined with **Deep Learning** to power its AI-driven adaptive question sets.
+The system provides a highly personalized test-prep experience by continuously updating student ability estimates, adjusting question difficulty dynamically, and analyzing test-taking behavior.
+By structuring the test-taking experience around MIRT principles and deep learning, grAId ensures that students are always challenged at an optimal level, leading to faster learning and improved retention.

-## **2. Core Principles of MIRT in grAId**
+## **2. Core Principles of Deep Learning & MIRT in grAId**

-### **2.1 Ability Estimation (θ)**
+### **2.1 Deep Learning-Based Ability Estimation (θ)**
 Each student is assigned a vector of **latent ability scores (θ)**, which represents their test-taking proficiency/abilities for different categories.
 These scores are dynamically updated after each response, ensuring real-time adaptation.
-The system uses various estimation techniques:
+The system integrates multiple AI-driven estimation techniques:
-- **Maximum Likelihood Estimation (MLE):** Updates ability estimates based on correct/incorrect responses.
+- **Deep Neural Network (DNN) Regression Model:** Predicts ability updates based on past responses, question difficulty, and response time.
+- **LSTM-Based Sequential Model:** Tracks student progress over time, capturing long-term ability trends.
 - **Bayesian Estimation (MAP/EAP):** Uses prior distributions to refine ability estimates, especially for students with limited response data.

-### **2.2 Item Characterization Using the 3PL Model**
+### **2.2 AI-Driven Item Characterization Using MIRT**
 Each question is parameterized using the **Three-Parameter Logistic (3PL) model**, defined as:

 \[ P_i(\theta) = c_i + (1 - c_i) \frac{1}{1 + e^{-a_i(\theta - b_i)}} \]